AnoushkaTripathi/AnoushkaTripathi/README.md

 # Hi there, I'm Anoushka Tripathi! 👋

 Welcome to my GitHub profile!
 I'm a passionate VLSI engineer with a love for designing and optimizing digital circuits and systems.
+I am Anoushka Tripathi, a dedicated VLSI engineer with a strong passion for digital design and advanced semiconductor technologies.
+My journey in VLSI has been marked by hands-on experience and innovative projects, including my final year project focused on designing a nano satellite with FPGA-based systems.My vision is to contribute to technological progress and national development by building a strong foundation in semiconductor technologies.
+I aim to emphasize the importance of the semiconductor industry and develop deep tech solutions.
 ![image](https://github.com/user-attachments/assets/d92f4742-9eef-4944-9e78-ae1416e52454)

 ![](https://komarev.com/ghpvc/?username=AnoushkaTripathi&color=green)

 ## 🛠️ Technologies & Tools